DanielBMarkham/Info-Ops/manuscript/chapter13.md

 For years while he was in Vienna, Beethoven wrote works that looked and sounded mostly like what people would expect.
 Music back then isn't like it is now.
 Today, music is mostly passive.
 We listen, tap our foot, then go about our business while it plays in the background, competing for our attention among a dozen other things.
 You can have favorite songs that you don't know the lyrics to.

 It wasn't like that back then, there was no radio or TV.
 Music and the theater were complex and intricate things that were the focus of extreme attention.
 Listening to music was an active and skilled thing to do.
 People spent time preparing for and talking about performances.
 You might save up all year to go see and hear one symphony.
-It was a nuanced, complex, and miraculous.
+It was nuanced, complex, and miraculous.

 And it had rules.
 Today if you watch a zombie movie, there are a few things you're looking for: the first sign something is wrong, the realization that they are the undead, the sidekick that gets bitten, and so forth.
 These are the automatic and required parts of a zombie flick.

 People went to hear music back then with scores of things like that.
 They were looking and listening intently.
 Did that oboe solo lose tempo about half-way through?
 Was the minuet and trio balanced for the rest of the work?
 These are things that only music nerds might talk about today.
 Most everybody knew about them back then.
 There was nothing else to do.
 Bonanza wouldn't start on TV for another 200 years, and Rick and Morty a long time after that.

 So Beethoven was in an unique spot.
 He had found his way to music mostly on his own, and he understood how all the parts came together both to show how he felt and to make the audience feel one way or another.
 But he lived in an age where music was just as much form as it was function.
 There was required structure.
 Expectations.
 It was a form.
 People didn't listen and become happy and then talk about the structure of the music.
-They interacted with the structure of the music and that made them happy (Happy, sad, whatever) When you listen to some great intricate Baroque music?
-While you're listening it organizes the mind.
+They interacted with the structure of the music and that made them happy.
+(Happy, sad, whatever).
+When you listen to some great intricate Baroque music, it organizes the mind.
 Haydn's works fit together almost mathematically in a pleasing way.
 It makes your brain happy.

 Needing money, Beethoven played the game he had to play, at least as much as he could being Beethoven.
 Once he had been in Vienna for a few years and got known, the money started coming in.
 He remarked to one person that he finally found the sweet spot.
 Whatever money he asked for, people paid.